How to Get Rid of Fruit Flies

 In a broad, shallow basin, mix apple cider vinegar and a few drops of dish soap and leave it out on the counter.

-Bottle Trap
+5. Bottle Trap

 Wrap a nearly drained bottle of beer or wine in plastic wrap and jab a few tiny holes in the top.
 This functions similarly to the cider vinegar trap.

-What to do if Your Fruit Fly Problem Persists
+What to Do if Your Fruit Fly Problem Persists

 If your fruit fly control measures have little to no effect, there is either an unidentified fruit fly source or the flies you see are not fruit flies.